 However, something happened that changed my music world: I bought an Atari ST computer to do digital artwork.
-Then one night I saw a Computer Chronicles show entitled MIDI Music about using a software program that emulated a multitrack recording studio.
-By recording notes from different instrument sounds in a MIDI keyboard, it allowed you to play all the separately recorded tracks back at once.
-When I saw that, a little "light bulb" went on over my head, and I curiously looked at the back of my computer.
-There I discovered two weird looking plugs – I did indeed have this new MIDI capability!
+Then one night I saw a Computer Chronicles show entitled "MIDI Music" about using a software program that emulated a multitrack recording studio.
+By recording notes from different instrument sounds with a MIDI keyboard, it allowed you to play all those separately recorded tracks back at once.
+When I heard that, a little "light bulb" went on over my head, and I curiously looked at the back of my computer: there I discovered two weird-looking plugs – I did, indeed, have this new MIDI capability!
 So off I went to buy a Casio CZ-101, two MIDI cables, and a little MIDI recording software package called EZ Tracks from Hybrid Arts.
 That same night, I was making rudimentary multitrack music!
 Soon after, I purchased Steinberg Pro-24 III, the forerunner of Cubase 1.0.

 Over time, this MIDI studio began to grow into a monster (left), as is often the case with all so-called "hobbies".
-It ultimately scaled to include over $15,000 worth of gear including loads of synthesizers, drum machines, digital samplers, F/X modules, cables, digital and analog support devices, a multi channel MIDI expander, a Synapse MIDI router, a MIDI-controlled audio mixer, and a large A-frame rack to hold it all.
+It ultimately scaled to include over $15,000 worth of gear including loads of synthesizers, drum machines, digital samplers, F/X modules, cables, digital and analog support devices, a multi-channel MIDI expander, a Synapse MIDI router, a MIDI-controlled audio mixer, and a large A-frame rack to hold it all.
 I also moved up to Steinberg's Cubase recording software (for which I quickly became a beta tester) and Steinberg's MIDI Studio Manager.
 Later, I purchased DECK digital recording software to add live guitar to the MIDI recordings.
 (DECK was created by people who felt Pro Tools was too expensive for the average musician).
-The mix was recorded to a special cassette deck capable of recording up to 18 kHz.
-It was a very complex system but worked well and allowed me to create professional quality music.
+The mix was recorded to a special Denon cassette deck capable of recording up to 18 kHz.
+It was a very complex system but worked well and allowed me to create professional-quality music.

 "The Garden Path at Twilight" by Wendy Dunham